jrviz/Zehnder-Q-ESPHome/README.md

 Your Home Assistant will need a file manager add-on such as Studio Code Server.

-## Prerequisites Parts
+## Hardware Parts
 1. AtomS3 Lite - ESP32 processor
 2. Mini CAN Unit (TJA1051T/3) - Canbus interface unit
 3. 4-core cable - Canbus cable with red/black/yellow/white cores is the best thing
 4. A USB-C cable to connect to the AtomS3 Lite to your PC/Mac for program load.
-This must be a data cable – some are just charge cables.
+This **must** be a data cable – some are just charge cables.

 ## Home Assistant Add-on
 For your Home Assistant system install ESPHOME device builder as an add-on.
 Go to Settings / Add-ons then press the Add-on Store button on the bottom right.
 Search for “ESPHome Device Builder” and install it.